SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 helm install --set prometheus.url='http://seldon-monitoring-prometheus' hpa-metrics prometheus-community/prometheus-adapter -n seldon-monitoring
 ```

-In the commands above, we install `prometheus-adapter` as a helm release named `hpa-metrics` in
+These commands install `prometheus-adapter` as a helm release named `hpa-metrics` in
-the same namespace as our prometheus install, and point to its service URL (without the port).
+the same namespace where Prometheus is installed, and point to its service URL (without the port).

-The URL is not fully qualified as we are referencing prometheus from within the same namespace.
+The URL is not fully qualified as it references a Prometheus instance running in the same namespace.
-If you are using a separately-managed prometheus instance, please update the URL accordingly.
+If you are using a separately-managed Prometheus instance, please update the URL accordingly.

-If running prometheus on a different port than the default 9090, you can also pass `--set
+If you are running Prometheus on a different port than the default 9090, you can also pass `--set
 prometheus.port=[custom_port]` You may inspect all the options available as helm values by
 running `helm show values prometheus-community/prometheus-adapter`